– this page as pdf –

 Modeling

-Although Mondrian was not designed to support statistical modeling of datasets, a graphical modeling technique for categorical data using Mosaic Plots is built in.
+Although Mondrian was not designed to support statistical modeling of datasets, a graphical modeling technique for categorical data using mosaicplots is built in.

-The so called ModelNavigator allows a stepwise graphical modeling of loglinear models.
+The so-called ModelNavigator allows a stepwise graphical modeling of loglinear models.

-The ModelNavigator basically inverts the usage of graphs and models.
-Whereas packages like R or S-Plus usually assume a model, for which diagnostic plots can be plotted, the approach in Mondrian starts with a graph, to set up a model, and uses the statistical measures as diagnostics, to reinforce the graphical implications.
+The ModelNavigator basically inverts the use of graphs and models.
+Whereas packages like R or S-Plus usually assume a model, for which diagnostic plots can be plotted, the approach in Mondrian starts with a graph, then sets up a model, and uses the statistical measures as diagnostics, to check the graphical conclusions.

 For a more precise description of this technique see the paper on Visualization of Loglinear Models.